uedah1999/GFScraping/README.md

 # GFScraping
 The scripts are written by Hiromichi Ueda '21, working for [the DataSquad](https://datasquad.at.sites.carleton.edu).
-They were last executed in February 2021.
+They were last executed in March 2021.
 ![alt text](./DataSquad_logo.png)
 This repository contains `.py` files to crawl and scrape news broadcast transcripts as `.txt` files, given an excel sheet from [News Data Service](https://newsdataservice.com) (NDS).
 In February 2021, a Colab notebook was added, which downloads videos of broadcast as mp4 files into Google Drive, given confirmation emails from NDS about clip request.